Ana Fernández / SEO

 This approach makes the hierarchy clear from the browser and is ideal for new projects or structural redesigns.

-In this case, URLs don't necessarily have a hierarchical structure, but pages link to each other strategically to form thematic groups.
-It's more flexible and useful when you can't change the structure of the existing site.
+In this case, the URLs do not necessarily have a hierarchical structure, but the pages link to each other strategically to form topical clusters.
+It is more flexible and useful when you cannot change the existing site structure.

 Both forms are valid.
-The important thing is that the set of pages in the same silo is clearly related and connected, both for the user and for the search engines.
+The important thing is that the set of pages within the same silo is clearly related and connected, both for the user and for search engines.

 How to build a silo structure step by step

-Start by identifying three to six major topics that are directly aligned with your products, services or audience segments.
-Each topic should be broad enough to hold multiple pages of support.
+Start by identifying three to six major topics directly aligned with your products, services, or audience segments.
+Each topic should be broad enough to support multiple supporting pages.

-For each topic, research what subtopics users are looking for: FAQs, comparisons, tutorials, use cases, common errors, etc. This content will feed the silo's sub-pages.
+For each topic, research what sub-topics users are searching for: FAQs, comparisons, tutorials, use cases, common mistakes, etc. This content will fuel the silo's secondary pages.

 3. Create a main page for each silo

-That page should introduce the topic, link to related content, and act as an input to the entire set.
-You must rank for the core keywords of the topic.
+This page should introduce the topic, link to related content, and act as the gateway to the entire cluster.
+It should rank for the topic's core keywords.

-Each sub-page must delve into a specific aspect of the topic, respond to a clear search intent, and link both to the pillar page and to other pages in the same silo.
+Each secondary page should deep-dive into a specific aspect of the topic, answer a clear search intent, and link back to the pillar page as well as other pages in the same silo.

-It prevents silos from mixing.
-Pages within a silo should link to each other, but not (or very little) to pages on other topics.
+Avoid mixing silos.
+Pages within a silo should link to each other, but not (or very little) to pages in other topics.
 This reinforces specialization and semantic clarity.

-In which cases does using silos have the most impact?
+In which cases do silos have the most impact?

-• Multivertical SaaS: where there are several use cases, industries or functionalities
+• Multi-vertical SaaS: where there are various use cases, industries, or features.

-• Large Ecommerces: with many categories and filters that can cannibalize content
+• Large E-commerces: with many categories and filters that could result in content cannibalization.

-• Media and publishing sites: where the constant production of content can get messy
+• Media and editorial sites: where constant content production can become disorganized.

-• B2B sites with multiple solutions: where each solution needs to be positioned in depth
+• B2B sites with multiple solutions: where each solution needs to rank with depth.

-In general, if your site has more than 30—40 active URLs and you're investing in content to position, a silo structure helps you scale without losing thematic control.
+In general, if your site has more than 30–40 active URLs and you are investing in content to rank, a silo structure helps you scale without losing topical control.

-A well-implemented silo structure turns your site into an organized, scalable and optimized system for positioning.
+A well-implemented silo structure turns your site into an organized, scalable system optimized for rankings.

-Not only does it improve how Google sees you, but also how your users understand you.
-Instead of a cluttered blog or a site with chaotic navigation, you create a network of strategic content that reinforces each other.
+It doesn't just improve how Google see you, but also how your users understand you.
+Instead of a messy blog or a site with chaotic navigation, you create a network of strategic content that reinforces itself.

-It's not just about technical SEO or “putting links”.
-It's about build authority, depth and thematic relevance with intent and structure.
+It’s not just about technical SEO or "adding links."
+It’s about building authority, depth, and topical relevance with intent and structure.

-Do you want me to help you design a silo architecture for your site or for a specific project?
-I can help you audit your content, map silos and prioritize what to optimize or create.
+Do you want me to help you design a silo architecture for your site or a specific project?
+I can help you audit your content, map out silos, and prioritize what to optimize or create.